mgonrui/garbage-collector-c42/README.md

 At the start of the program, we will create a struct pointer that will serve as a linked list and will contain pointers to all the dynamically allocated variables.
 At the end of the program we will deallocate the list with gc_return() and gc_exit().
 The wrapper gc_malloc() will function as a malloc that will automatically assign a new pointer in the list to the allocated memory.
 If we use a function that dinamically allocates memory by itself in a variable, we can add to the list a pointer to the variable with gc_add_ptr() and gc_add_dbl_ptr() so they can too be deallocated automatically.

 # How to use it
-in function main, create a t_memnode that will store all the allocated pointers. allocate memory with gc_malloc passing the size and the t_memnode address, return with the gc_return or exit with gc_exit in the same way.
+In function main, create a t_memnode pointer that will store all the allocated pointers. allocate memory with gc_malloc passing the size and the t_memnode address, return with the gc_return or exit with gc_exit in the same way.
 ```c
 #include "gc.h"